 - Caffelatte: if you really must, although it’s bordering on the creepy.
-Only to be drunk by incredibly attractive women, and only they know what goes into this comforter.
-Not to be ordered by a self-respecting man.
+Only to be drunk by incredibly attractive female-presenting personae, and only they know what goes into this comforter.
+Not to be ordered by a self-respecting cis man.

 - Cafetiere: not, as known by the retarted and xenophobic, a ‘French press’ (this is actually a sexual position, and the French find it terribly funny).
 A jug with a filtered plunger, good for a slow morning.